 No two organisations will be the same, and every business will need to align innovation against the right balance of core, adjacent, and new business opportunities.
 Flexibility and a willingness to change is everything in this respect: an innovation strategy must be fit for purpose and central to your organisations strategic aims in a world where change is continual.
 Significantly, if you identify the need for significant business transformation you must follow through: innovation often fails because it is too small-scale; sometimes iterative change simply isn’t good enough.

 Partnerships are key

 To achieve an innovation architecture capable of delivering strategic change at scale, businesses will need to make the right partnerships.
-This is for the simple reason that modern innovation architectures are so complex no single organisation can bring all the requisite capabilities together without help.
+This is for the simple reason that modern innovation architectures & eco-systems are so complex no single organisation can bring all the requisite capabilities together without help.
 In this respect, it’s encouraging that organisations are increasingly scanning the venture capital ecosystem to source capacities that they can add to their own innovation practices.
 However, it is important that businesses look beyond their own industries, so they can gain insight into the broader innovation ecosystem.
 With customer expectations more fluid than ever, businesses need a broad partnership ecosystem so they can adapt to fast changing consumer behaviours and demands.

 Innovation isn’t an option

 The world is in a state of perpetual flux; and every day businesses must navigate highly turbulent political, environmental and societal challenges.
 Innovation is the vital hope for businesses to weather this turbulence and find solutions to some of the world’s most important challenges.
 But it will only work if it is true innovation rooted in core business objectives.
 Achieving this involves reshaping innovation in the organisational culture of businesses to ensure it delivers.
 In my next blog, I’ll provide some further ideas for how businesses can do just that by leveraging innovation as a service.